sqjin/CellChat/README.md

 </p>

 ## Important update!!
+February 17, 2021 (Version 1.0.0)

+* CellChat paper is now officially published in Nature Communications.
+Compared to the preprint, we have now experimentally validated CellChat's predictions on embryonic skin using RNAscope technique, applied CellChat to a human diseased skin dataset and updated many others.
+* We have now developed a [standalone CellChat Shiny App](https://github.com/sqjin/CellChatShiny) for interactive exploration of the cell-cell communication analyzed by CellChat.
+Want to share your results with your collaborators like biologists for further exploration?
+Try it out!

 January 05, 2021 (Version 0.5.0)

 * Slight changes of CellChat object (Please update your previously calculated CellChat object via `updateCellChat()`)